Welcome to the Castle Park Middle School Counseling Department:

-The CPMS Counseling Department is comprised of 2 full-time counselors, and one part time counselor.
+The CPMS Counseling Department is comprised of 2 full-time counselors.

 If you have any questions or concerns, parents are always welcome to contact us over the phone, email or schedule an appointment.
-All counseling center staff can be reached by calling the counseling center (619)498-6015 or calling the main office (619) 498-6000.
-Counseling staff can also be reached via email.
+All counseling center staff can be reached by calling the counseling center at (619)498-6043 or (619) 498-6033 or calling the main office (619) 498-6000.
+Counseling staff can also be reached via email please see contact info below.
 Parents are welcome to drop-in but appointments are recommended so we can put 100% of our focus toward your concerns.